 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The fourth ingredient lists chickpeas.
-Like peas, bean and lentils, the chickpea is a nutritious member of the fiber-rich legume family of vegetables.
+The fourth ingredient is chickpeas, also known as garbanzo beans.
+Like peas, bean and lentils, the chickpea is a nutritious member of the fiber-rich legume (or pulse) family of vegetables.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.